 This post may include affiliate links.
 If you click and make a purchase based on my recommendation, I get a small remuneration at no extra expense to you.
 I only recommend things I use and believe to be a blessing.

 Where to begin in saving money?
-Let’s start with A:
+Let’s start with A.

 Accept the limits of your budget, your time, and your talents.

 I know for me, I can get all wrapped up in clipping coupons to save money and work on endless deal scenarios for the grocery and drug store.
 I also love to map out my meal plan for the week (I used to do it by the month), spending hours deciding what savory morsels my family will enjoy.

 Accept these limits on your time and allow others to help you with the work.
-Consider a meal planning service or find a friend to help you with your errands while she is out on her errands.
+Consider a meal planning service.
+Or find a friend to help you with your errands.
 Check out the deals/saving sites (like Money Saving Mom) that help you to find the best deals of the week at your local grocery and drug stores.

-Often I have found that I want to do more than my abilities will allow.
+Often I have found I want to do more than my abilities will allow.
 I would love to feed my family only homemade bread.
 Or sew curtains for my baby’s room that look like I got them at Pottery Barn.
-I would also love to learn how to knit, crochet, be the best gardener on the block, grow my own vegetables and can them for the winter, all while making only homemade gifts from the kitchen to give to friends and staying in fabulous shape!
+I would also love to learn how to knit, crochet, garden.
+Wouldn’t it be great to grow my own vegetables and can them for the winter?
+All while making only homemade gifts from the kitchen to give to friends?
+And staying in fabulous shape!

 How has learning your limits helped you to save in your home?